zuozhenggh/learning-library/developer-library/microservices-with-oracleaq/intro/intro.md

 | Persistent messages | AQ Sharded queues | TEQ queues         |
 | Buffered messages   | AQ classic queues | AQ buffered queues |

-## Task 4: Transactional Event Queues and Advanced Queuing Implementation
+## Transactional Event Queues and Advanced Queuing Implementation

 - Point-to-Point Messaging
     A point-to-point message is aimed at a specific target.
 Senders and receivers decide on a common queue in which to exchange messages.
 Each message is consumed by only one receiver.